Deep Blue Sea (film series): Deep Blue Sea 3 (2020)

 In August 2019, it was announced that a third film tentatively titled Deep Blue Sea 3 was in development, with intentions to serve as a Netflix exclusive film.
 By May 2020, it was revealed that the film had finished production within the last year, with principal photography taking place in Cape Town of the Republic of South Africa.
 John Pogue serves as director, with a script by Dirk Blackman, while Hunt Lowry and Patty Reed serve as producers.

 The plot centers around Dr. Emma Collins, who leads a team at a small island studying the effects of climate change on great white sharks.
 The study is disrupted when her marine biologist ex-boyfriend named Richard arrives, searching for some enhanced-bull sharks.
 The film attained an R rating for "violence, bloody images, and language".
 The project was distributed by Warner Bros.
 Home Entertainment.
 The film was released on July 28, 2020 on video on demand, and on August 25, 2020 for home video.

+Future

+In November 2023, Tania Raymonde stated that a fourth movie is actively in development.
+The actress confirmed that she will reprise her role from the previous installment, while also announcing that there had already been completed drafts of a script at that time.
+Despite this, she also conceded that the combination of impacts that the COVID-19 pandemic, and the 2023 writers/actors strikes had on the project's development have delayed its production.
+Raymonde however reaffirmed her involvement with the production, while also reiterating that the studios have confirmed to her their collective intentions to produce the sequel.